rayancmd/zedsalim/README.md

 - 👨‍💻 All of my projects are available at [zedsalim](https://github.com/zedsalim)

-- 💬 Ask me about **zeros and ones, C, Linux, Networking, or sysadmin stuff**
+- 💬 Ask me about **zeros and ones, C, Linux, Networking and Sysadmin stuff**

 - 📫 How to reach me **salim.zaidi@univ-bouira.dz**